-The Industry Links Program focuses on enabling students to gain job search and career development skills, along with hands-on industry experience.
+The Industry Links Program focuses on enabling students to gain job search and career development skills and hands-on industry experience.

-Students will complete the following subjects over 3 days per week at school, whilst also gaining hands-on experience in the industry of choice for the other 2 days at TAFE/RTO/School Based Traineeship.
+Students will complete the following subjects three days per week at school, while also gaining hands-on experience in the industry of choice for the other two days at TAFE/RTO/School Based Traineeship.

 - Mathematics Essentials (General)

 - English (General)

 - Career & Enterprise (General)

 - Certificate II in Workplace Skills/Certificate III in Business (Dual Qualification)

 - Certificate Qualification through TAFE or RTO

+- First Aid

+- White Card

 - Workplace Learning